EncodeYourself/rent-estimator/README.md

 The result:

 The result, to put it frankly, is quite… suboptimal.
-Was the reason my lack of experience, noisiness of the dataset or oversimplified features?
-I think all of them.
-Yet I guess the project is still good enough for you to assess my capabilities.
+The dataset is quite noisy due to the subjectivity of the prices, maybe better features could help.
+Anyway, it is enough to access my skills.